Skip to content

-The initialization parameter REMOTE_OS_AUTHENT offers the trusted authentication model to the network, which is users can have OS accounts on machines other than the database server and gain access to database, convenience of single sign-on through remote OS authentication
+The initialization parameter REMOTE_OS_AUTHENT offers a trusted authentication model to the network, users can have OS accounts on machines other than the database server and gain access to database, convenience of single sign-on through remote OS authentication REMOTE_OS_AUTHENT accepts BOOLEAN value, FALSE is a default value, which can be altered via ALTER SYSTEM command.
+This …

 Oracle Database Undocumented Parameters List